Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 TODO:

 * recursive reloading: http://www.indelible.org/ink/python-reloading/
+  * Unload module when file is deleted
+  * Unload module when import is commented out
 * start nailgun server by pydev (restart on demand)
 * embed nailgun binaries to pydev
 * deal with debugging in some way
-* Unload module when file is deleted